Microsoft/ATADocs.pt-br/ATPDocs/suspicious-activity-guide.md

 ## <a name="suspected-golden-ticket-usage-nonexistant-account"></a>Suspeita de uso de Golden Ticket (conta inexistente)
 <a name="golden-ticket"></a>

-Antigo nome: Golden Ticket Kerberos
+Nome anterior: Golden Ticket do Kerberos

 **Descrição**